JamesDaron/Configuring-ActiveDirectory/README.md

 <br />
 </p>
 <p>
 Next you will need to join Client-1 to the domain.
-To do so, navigate to your system settings and go to about.
+To do so, navigate to your system settings.
 To the right of the screen, select "Rename this PC (advanced)".
 From there select to change the domain.
 Enter "mydomain.com".
 Enter your credentials from mydomain.com\labuser.
 Your computer will restart and then client-1 will be a part of the mydomain.com
 </p>
 <br />
   <p>